 Answer: Before we answer what the Bible says about Hermaphrodites, we need to cover what the term means and where it came from.
 First, humans born with this condition have a genetic defect that gives them both female and male sexual characteristics and genital tissues.
 The reproductive organs of both sexes are present, in varying degrees, on the individual.

 The term Hermaphrodite comes to us from pagan Greek mythology.
-Hermaphroditus was the son of the Greek gods Hermes (considered the messenger of the gods) and Aphrodite (the goddess of beauty, love and sex).
-According to the Roman poet Ovid (43 B.C. - c.
-17 A.D.), in his most popular work entitled "Metamorphoses," a nymph named Salmacis falls completely in love with the handsome Hermaphroditus.
+Hermaphroditus was the son of the Greek gods Hermes and Aphrodite (the goddess of beauty, love and sex).
+According to the Roman poet Ovid, in his work entitled "Metamorphoses," a nymph named Salmacis falls completely in love with the handsome Hermaphroditus.
 Her passion is so strong that, after she physically clings to him, she asks the gods to make her one with him.
 The prayer is answered and the two bodies are fused together, forming one androgynous person.

 Although Scripture does not directly address those who have this condition, it does give us some principles.
 The Apostle Paul's statements condemning homosexuality in Romans 1:26 - 27 shows that the ancient world could be just as confused about sex roles as in modern times.
 Such confusion is not what God desires.
-The Eternal's perfect will, delineated in the Bible, is that humans maintain a clear distinction between genders in their sex roles.
+The Eternal's perfect will, delineated in the Bible, is that humans maintain a clear distinction between genders in their sex roles (Deuteronomy 22:5).

 Parents who have a child born a hermaphrodite must face the difficult decision whether or not this condition should be altered surgically.
 It seems prudent that a variety of medical professionals are consulted and possible DNA (or other tests) be performed to determine which sex, genetically, dominates in the child with this condition.